Research in chemical, biomedical, or life sciences

 Do you aspire to a career conducting groundbreaking research in the chemical, biomedical or life sciences?
-If you answered "yes," you could be a candidate for Amherst's Beckman Scholars Program.
-As a Beckman Scholar, you will collaborate with one of Amherst's Beckman mentors and receive financial support for your independent research, special opportunities to present and publish your research findings and meet with research scientists, and intensive career advising.
+If so, you could be a candidate for Amherst’s Beckman Scholars Program.
+As a Beckman Scholar, you will collaborate with one of Amherst’s Beckman mentors and receive financial support for your independent research; special opportunities to present and publish your research findings and meet with research scientists; and intensive career advising.

 Who is eligible to apply?

 Juniors majoring in biology, biochemistry, biophysics, chemistry, or neuroscience, who plan to enroll in a Ph.D., MD, or combined Ph.D./M.D. program after graduation.
 To be eligible, you need to be planning to complete an honors thesis, be a U.S. citizen/resident, and have a GPA at or above 3.67.